aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_setcallbackincumbent.rst

     -  To remove the callback the empty element should be used as the *callback* argument.

+    -  This procedure is not supported by COPT.

     -  The functionality of the procedure :aimms:func:`GMP::Instance::SetCallbackIncumbent` has been changed between AIMMS versions 4.68 and 4.69.
 In AIMMS version 4.68 and older this